 Paul Penny is the Founder and Chair of the Rainbow International LGBT Activist Solidarity Fund.
 Paul has been an activist for LGBT rights and social justice for almost 40 years.
 Paul graduated with first class honours from the University of Westminster and was the recipient of the Sir Isidore Salmon Prize for the Social Sciences.
 Paul is a graduate of the Landmark Forum and the Landmark Worldwide Self-Expression and Leadership Programme, and former Vice-Chair of the Rail, Maritime and Transport Union National LGBT Members’ Advisory Committee.

-Juan Serrano is a law graduate and advocate for social justice and human rights.
+Juan is a law graduate and advocate for social justice and human rights.
 He studied at the University of Salamanca in Spain.
-Juan is ASLEF Equalities Officer on Chiltern Railways.
+Juan is the Equalities Officer on Chiltern Railways for the rail union ASLEF.

 Richard Banadda understands homophobic persecution first hand having fled his homeland to seek asylum in the UK.
 Richard is committed to the struggle for LGBTi rights across the world.
 Richard works as a care worker specialising in supporting young people with autism.